KayJosh99K15L47/Polyalphabetic_Cypher/README.md

 # Polyalphabetic_Cypher
 Practice task for GitHub and coding

-Version 1.0 - Creating lists, inputs and main functions
+Version 2.0 - finding location, building lists of number for shift_word and message